charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 The effect of extra acceleration is huge.
 Adding [[Utopia Sprawl]] as [[Search for Tomorrow]] five through eight, or [[Desperate Ritual]] as [[Through the Breach]] five through eight, almost doubles our odds of landing a T3 [[Primeval Titan]] on the play.

-+20% is four extra T3 Titans over the course of an 8-round event.
+- +20% is four extra T3 Titans over the course of an 8-round event.

-+25% is five.
+- +25% is five.

+- Ritual is shut down by Thalia.
+It's awkward against Eidolon.
+It's also vulnerable to counterspells and can be stranded by discard.
+- Sprawl is persistent ramp (unlike the one-shot Ritual) so it's better against counterspells.
+Can't be stranded in our hand by discard.
+But it's a blowout with Field of Ruin, and can be knocked off by Blood Moon or Spreading Seas.